LightTab2/Cpp-programs-archive/README.md

 # C++ programs archive
 Tiny programs, perharps important only to me.
-Shall any of those programs grow significant or be of somebody's interest (please open an issue if it is), I will make exclusive repository for it.
+Shall any of those programs grow significant or be of somebody's interest (please open an issue, if it is), I will make an exclusive repository for it.
 Well, since it's uncopyrighted you could do this on your own as well.
 I'd be glad if you inform me, if it's open-source.
 I might want to continue to contribute.